Introduction to Winston-Salem, North Carolina

 Winston-Salem is also renowned for its local art schools and art-related attractions.
 Performance arts venues include the Piedmont Opera Theater, the Stevens Center for the Performing Arts, the Winston-Salem Symphony, and the Little Theatre of Winston-Salem.
 The city boasts many galleries in the city's art district and plays host to the RiverRun Film Festival and the National Black Theatre Festival.
 The 1.4 million-acre Yadkin Valley, located just west of Winston-Salem, is home to numerous vineyards and wineries and was approved as the state's first American Viticultural Area (AVA).

 Sports attractions in Winston-Salem include a minor league professional baseball team.
 The Winston-Salem Warthogs are a Class High-A team playing in the Carolina League and have been an affiliate of the Chicago White Sox since 1997.
-Top rate collegiate sports can be found at Wake Forest University, a member of the prestigious Atlantic Coast Conference (ACC).
-The University's basketball teams, known as the "Demon Deacons", have been particularly successful, frequently being nationally ranked and having claimed an NIT championship in 2000 and a trip to the NCAA's Sweet Sixteen in 2004.
+Collegiate sports can be found at Wake Forest University, a member of the prestigious Atlantic Coast Conference (ACC).
+The University's basketball teams, known as the "Demon Deacons," have been particularly successful, frequently being nationally ranked.